-Susan Muck has conducted internal investigations into alleged bribery and accounting fraud for multinational corporations, represented companies and individuals in SEC investigations and at trial, and regularly advises boards and management on disclosure and accounting issues, the Foreign Corrupt Practices Act, and other regulatory matters.
-In addition to her expertise in internal and regulatory investigations, Susan has extensive experience defending shareholder and class actions that often accompany regulatory matters.
-She won the dismissal of General Electric-InVision in securities litigation arising out of the settlement of FCPA investigations by the DOJ and SEC, a result that was affirmed by the Ninth Circuit, Glazer Capital Management, LP v.
-Magistri, 549 F.3d 736.
-She also won the dismissal of a shareholder class action against Immersion arising out of an internal investigation and multi-year restatement, a result that was also affirmed by the Ninth Circuit, Loos v.
-Immersion Corp., 762 F.3d 880 (9th Cir.
-2014).
-Susan’s representation of the Special Committee of the California MicroDevices Board of Directors resulted in a leading California opinion on the conduct of special litigation committees, Desaigoudar v.
-Meyercord, 108 Cal.
-App.
-4th 173 (2003).
+Susan Muck handles shareholder actions, SEC enforcement proceedings and regularly advises boards and management on disclosure and accounting issues, the Foreign Corrupt Practices Act, and other high-profile governance matters.
+She has conducted internal investigations into alleged bribery and accounting fraud for multinational corporations and represented companies and individuals in SEC investigations and at trial.
+Her extensive experience defending shareholder class actions includes winning the dismissal of General Electric-InVision in securities litigation arising out of the settlement of FCPA investigations by the DOJ and SEC, a result that was affirmed by the Ninth Circuit in Glazer Capital Management, LP v.
+Magistri, 549 F.3d 736 (2008).
+She also won the dismissal of a shareholder class action against biotech firm Immersion Corporation arising out of an internal investigation and multi-year restatement, a result that was also affirmed by the Ninth Circuit in Loos v.
+Immersion Corp., 762 F.3d 880 (2014).

-A dedicated member of the legal community, she is a founding member of Women in Securities (WISe), a network for women securities defense litigators.
+A dedicated member of the legal community, Susan is a founding member of Women in Securities (WISe), a network for women securities litigators.

 Regulatory and Internal Investigations and Enforcement Proceedings

-- Publicly disclosed FCPA or accounting fraud investigations for Intuit, LendingClub, General Electric-InVision (non-prosecution agreement), RAE Systems (no enforcement action), Connetics (no enforcement action), Sunrise Telecom (no enforcement action), Immersion (no enforcement action) and Diamond Foods (settlement)
+- Defense of publicly disclosed accounting, FCPA or insider trading investigations for LendingClub, General Electric-InVision (non-prosecution agreement), RAE Systems (no enforcement action), Connetics (no enforcement action), Sunrise Telecom (no enforcement action), Immersion (no enforcement action) and Diamond Foods (settlement)

-- Investigated stock option timing allegations for Equinix, Extreme Networks, MIPS, Sunrise Telecom, Zoran, and many other public companies, concluding all regulatory inquiries with no enforcement action
+- Investigated publicly disclosed compensation-based allegations against Equinix, Extreme Networks, MIPS, Sunrise Telecom, Zoran, and many other public companies, concluding all regulatory inquiries with no enforcement action

 - Represented RS Investments in connection with SEC and Attorney General investigations involving alleged mutual fund market timing